defanor/numtower/README.md

 Lifting operands to a type which is closed under a requested operation, if paths (injective functions) to such a type exist.

-Currently implemented: Fin n → ℕ → ℤ → ℚ (the latter is implemented quickly and poorly here, no coprimes in it); the implemented operations are +, -, /, *.
+Currently implemented: Fin n → ℕ → ℤ (ZZ ↔ Integer) → ℚ (the latter is implemented quickly and poorly here, no coprimes in it); the implemented operations are +, -, /, *.

 It's also pretty slow to typecheck relatively big expressions now:
 `foo` from the example below takes ~30 seconds to typecheck; details